znsstudio/NFLGearZone/README.md

 # NFLGearZone

 ## Description:
-NFLGearZone is a monthly subscribtion server for a hat from your favotite NFL team
+NFLGearZone is a monthly subscription server for a hat from your favotite NFL team

 ## Views